Difficulty-Controllable Cloze Question Distractor Generation: Experiments

 \paragraph{Difficulty Clustering}

-To determine the difficulty levels of the distractors in the augmented CLOTH dataset, we employed a diverse set of small PLMs across 11 model families.
+To determine the difficulty levels of the distractors in the augmented CLOTH dataset, we used a diverse set of small PLMs across 11 model families.
 A total of 18 models were trained and evaluated.
-To select the best-performing models, an annotator labeled 359 distractors from 10 randomly sampled questions in the augmented test set and categorized them into two difficulty levels, easy and hard.
+To select the best-performing models which aligns with target users, a highly proficient ESL expert with over 20 years of academic English experience annotated the calibration set.
+Specifically, the expert labeled 359 distractors from 10 randomly sampled questions in the augmented validation set, categorizing them into two difficulty levels (easy and hard) based on perceived difficulty for ESL learners.
 Each model was then evaluated using this labeled test set.
 For the evaluation metric, we measure the degree of separation between the two difficulty distributions by computing the best balanced accuracy at the optimal threshold that maximally distinguishes them.

 Among the top-performing model combinations, we selected those with a standard deviation below 0.5\% for stability.
 This led to the selection of six models, including albert-xlarge-v2, albert-xxlarge-v2, conv-bert-base, electra-large-dis, roberta-large, and xlnet-large.
-Similarly, a 5-fold training approach was employed to prevent data leakage.
+Similarly, a 5-fold training approach was applied to prevent data leakage.
 For specific training details, refer to Appendix~\ref{sec:qa_system}.

 Figure~\ref{fig:mcqa_small_eval} presents the score distribution of the QA ensemble system for human-labeled distractors.
-The easy distractors distribution is left-skewed relative to that of hard distractors, indicating that they tend to receive lower scores.
+The distribution of easy distractors is left-skewed relative to that of hard distractors, indicating that they tend to receive lower scores.
 This suggests that the system effectively identifies easy distractors as less plausible, demonstrating its ability to capture and reflect varying difficulty levels in alignment with human-labeled classifications.

-\paragraph{Difficulty-controllable Distractor Generation} After augmenting the dataset, we trained the Gemma 2 9B LLM on the augmented data for difficulty-controllable distractor generation.
-Training was conducted on a single NVIDIA L40S GPU with a global batch size of 16.
+\paragraph{Difficulty-controllable Distractor Generation} Gemma 2 9B is trained on the augmented data for difficulty-controllable distractor generation using a single NVIDIA L40S GPU with a global batch size of 16.
 The learning rate was set to 5e-5 for DDDE multitask training and 3e-5 for the others.
+We also used early stopping to ensure proper evaluation across training objectives.
 To enhance efficiency, we applied low-rank adaptation~\cite{hu-2022-lora} with $r=16$ and $\alpha=16$ and a 0.1 warm-up ratio for efficiency and stability.